ipfs/community/js-code-guidelines.md

 However, we've added an extra linting rule: Enforce the use of [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
 This avoids issues we had when using ES2015 features outside of strict mode.
 We enforce this rule by using [eslint](http://eslint.org/) and extending [standard module](https://github.com/feross/standard) with the [eslint-config-standard](https://github.com/feross/eslint-config-standard).

 Using [aegir-lint](#aegir) will help you do this easily; it automatically lints your code.

+#### Dependency Versions

+Our rule is: Use ~ for everything below 1.0.0 and ^ for everything above 1.0.0.
+If you find a package.json that is not following this rule, please submit a PR.

 #### Testing